This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Strawberry Jello Mix: Adds extra berry flavor and also helps the filling set up properly.
 This way, it can be cut into uniform slices without making a mess.

-• Fresh Strawberries: Since strawberries are in season right now, fresh is the way to go!
+• Strawberries: Fresh is the way to go!

 • Fresh Whipping Cream: (Optional) The perfect creamy topping.